 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents, or even PowerPoint, iWork Keynote, Google Docs, html, epub and MOBI books, or various PDF formats conforming journal or book publisher guidelines (with further conversion steps.)
 (See The Markdown Guide) For more details on using R Markdown see http://rmarkdown.rstudio.com.

-Rmarkdown is special because it allows the insertion of little code snippets in the R, Python or C++ language, and the insertion of Latex tables or html elements.
-If you do not write code, you can just ignore these so called chunks in the text.
+RMarkdown is special, because it allows the insertion of little code snippets in the R, Python or C++ language, and the insertion of Latex tables or html elements.
+If you do not write code, you can just ignore these so-called chunks in the text.
 The markdown text is just a simple text file where formatting is made with explicit text symbols.

-The easiest to work with markdown or Rmarkdown documents is Rstudio.
-It is and integrated development environment for programming, and if you do not write code, than you will simply ignore most of its functions.
-Its markdown editor window is simply a markdown word processor that can convert your simple markdown text to various files formats.
+The easiest to work with markdown or RMarkdown documents is Rstudio.
+It is an integrated development environment for programming, and if you do not write code, then you will simply ignore most of its functions.
+Its markdown editor window is simply a markdown word processor that can convert your simple markdown text to various files formats, e.g. Word, html, epub, PDF or via various converters into many-many file formats in a consistent manner.
 There are many markdown editors available for free, but RStudio is one of the best, with a good spell checker, and many quick editing functions.

-If you do not write (yet) code, then you can use RStudio simply as a special word processor that allows the conversion of simply, marked up text files into Word, html, epub, PDF or via various converters into many-many file formats in a consistent manner.
-You can simply minimize the window panes that are only used for programming.
+If you don't use them, you can simply minimize the window panes that are only used for programming.

-However, if you do write code, than Rmarkdown is probably the IDE for data science, because it allows the simultaneous use of little code snippets in the R, Python, C++ and SQL languages, and the insertion of Latex tables or html elements.
+However, if you do write code, Rmarkdown is probably the IDE for data science, because it allows the simultaneous use of little code snippets in the R, Python, C++ and SQL languages, and the insertion of Latex tables or html elements.
 True, it is mainly an R language IDE, but by enabling the use of lower-level, compiled code, and SQL (which is anyway very well harmonized with R’s tidyverse) you can facilitate teamwork among colleagues who use different languages, or want to use particular open source libraries that are only available in one of these languages.

-When you click the Knit button in RStudio, a document will be generated that includes both content as well as the output of any embedded R code chunks within the document Knit offers a dropdown menu of available file formats such as PDF or Html or MS Word.
+When you click the Knit button in RStudio, a document will be generated that includes both content and the output of any embedded R code chunks within the document.
+Knit offers a dropdown menu of available file formats such as PDF or Html or MS Word.
 You can embed an R code chunk like this:

 summary(cars)